motdotla/sendgrid-pusher-demo/README.md

 ```

 (don't have ngrok, [install it](https://ngrok.com))

-Send an email to [color@color.webhook.email](mailto:color@color.webhook.email).
+Send an email to [hi@color.webhook.email](mailto:hi@color.webhook.email).
 Set the subject to a color - like 'red', or 'blue'.

+Watch the background change colors.